| | | | | |

 Carefully cut the spaghetti squash in half lengthwise with a large knife.
 Scoop out & discard the seeds of each half with a spoon.

 Place the cleaned squash on a baking sheet.
-Drizzle with olive oil then rub the inside and outer rim of each squash half to evenly coat with oil.
+Drizzle with olive oil, then rub the inside and outer rim of each squash half to coat evenly with oil.
 Season with sea salt and freshly cracked pepper, to taste.

-Place the squash cut side down on the baking sheet.
-Roast in the oven for 45-55 minutes, or until fork-tender.
+Roast in the oven for 45-55 minutes, or until they are fork-tender.

 Brown Butter Kale and Fontina Spaghetti Squash

-Heat the butter in a nonstick skillet over medium-high heat until melted, about 3 minutes.
+Heat the butter in a large nonstick skillet over medium-high heat until melted, about 3 minutes.
 Continue to cook, swirling the nonstick skillet constantly until butter is dark golden brown and has a nice nutty aroma, 3-4 minutes.
 Watch carefully so it doesn’t burn!!

-Remove the nonstick skillet from heat and add the last two teaspoons of olive oil to the skillet along with the sliced garlic, chopped kale, thyme leaves, and crushed red pepper flakes.
-Place the skillet back on the stove over medium-high heat and cook, stirring constantly until the kale is wilted, about 2 minutes.
+Remove the nonstick skillet from the heat and add the last two teaspoons of olive oil to the skillet along with the sliced garlic, chopped kale, thyme leaves, and crushed red pepper flakes.
+Place the skillet back on the stove over medium-high heat and cook, stirring constantly, until the kale is wilted, about 2 minutes.

 Add the scraped spaghetti squash to the skillet along with the toasted pine nuts.
-Toss to combine then taste and season with sea salt and freshly cracked pepper, to taste.
+Toss to combine, then taste and season with sea salt and freshly cracked pepper, to taste.

-Spoon the filling evenly back into the squash shells then top with shredded fontina cheese.
+Spoon the filling evenly back into the squash shells, then top with shredded fontina cheese.

 Brown Butter Kale and Fontina Spaghetti Squash

 Place back on the baking sheet and broil on high for 2 minutes, or until the cheese is melted and bubbling.
-Top with chopped parsley and a few more toasted pine nuts, if desired.
-Serve immediately.
-Enjoy!

 Brown Butter Kale and Fontina Spaghetti Squash